Skip to content

 ◆ main...
 The main commit

-You ‘enter’ a revision’s sandbox using jj edit.
-Your file system instantly updates to reflect that revision’s state.
+You switch the current workspace to a revision using jj edit.
+Your file system updates to reflect that revision’s state.

 Terminal Tab 1 (Auth Refactor):